danielsaidi/KeyboardKitSwiftUI/README.md

 To setup a custom keyboard to be used with `SwiftUI`, import `KeyboardKitSwiftUI` and set up your input view controller with `setup<Content: View>(with view: Content)`.
 It takes a custom `SwiftUI` `View` and will use this view to resize the extension.

-`KeyboardKitSwiftUI` contains a couple of views to help you get started.
-For instance, you have a set of `Button`s, some convenient `Extension`s and a `KeyboardGrid` that helps you build grid-based keyboards.
+You can then add any views you want to the keyboard view.
+In `Views`, you can find some views that kan help kick-start your project.

 ## Demo application

-There is a SwiftUI-specific demo application in
+There is a SwiftUI-specific demo keyboard in the main `KeyboardKit` repository.
+Just run the demo project, enabe the SwiftUI keyboard in system settings and yo're good to go.

 ## Installation